rackerlabs/design-system/_component_design/table-expansion.md

 layout: component
 category: Components
 usage: >
   Table rows can be expanded to show the user additional data.
-By hiding some table data that can only be accessed at the request of the user, expanded tables provide for more data rich layouts without increasing the complexity for the user.
+Using table expansion provides the user with a more scannable, less data-dense view of data and the ability to reveal more detail within context, directly on the canvas.
+Expanded tables provide for more data rich layouts without increasing the complexity for the user.
 preview-image: preview-images/tables-nested.svg
 status: stable
 resource: true
-last-modified: 2018-12-03
+last-modified: 2018-12-07
 helix-ui-css: false
 helix-ui-javascript: false
 ---